GuapSwap/guapswap/README.md

 ## Reporting Issues

-Consider joining our [Discord](https://discord.com/invite/EfXsE4v2NM) channel, we welcome any and all feedback.
-We also have a `beta-testers` channel if you would like to try out pre-release versions of GuapSwap CLI.
+1. Join our [Discord](https://discord.com/invite/EfXsE4v2NM) channel, we welcome any and all feedback.
+2. Join the `beta-testers` channel if you would like to try out pre-release versions of GuapSwap CLI.
+3. Feel free to create a GitHub issue or filling out the Bug Report issue to let us know of any bugs you encounter while using GuapSwap CLI.

 ## Support

-If you would like to support the team and the project, please consider sending some ERG our way at the following address:
+If you would like to support the team and the project, please consider sending some ERG or SigUSD our way at the following address:
 `9gspiMa13K91MAVEhDM5iyjRePZSc8K42jJFTm8RkwyQBUPZ6BU`